donconn3/excel-scroll-winner/README.md

 # excel-scroll-winner
+Link to the working version [Raffle Spinner Link](https://raffle-spinner.000webhostapp.com) Firefox works best for all data set sizes and duration.
+Chrome has issues animating names with large sets (1500+ rows) and short duration (8 seconds or less).
+Increase duration to proper animation.
-Link to the working version [Raffle Spinner Link](https://raffle-spinner.000webhostapp.com) (Firefox only) Test data is available to download in the project folder.
+Test data is available to download in the project folder.

-# Vertically-scrolling Text (Compatible with Firefox for now)
+# Vertically-scrolling Text

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/donconn3/pen/ZEqXKEJ](https://codepen.io/donconn3/pen/ZEqXKEJ).